armen-gevorgyan/online-shop-services/README.md

 ### Version 1.0
 - 🬀 User database
-  - 🬀 Properties
+  - 🬀 Properties of [each user](https://github.com/armen-gevorgyan/online-shop-services/blob/master/documentation/user/Properties.md) and overall user database
+- 🬀 Authentication Service
+- 🬀 Gateway Service
+- 🬀 Web/Mobile interface for the login feature
+- 🬀 Docker image containing the services which can be deployed to the clouds(AWS, Google, Azure, etc.)
 - 🬀 API documentation
-- 🬀 Cart database
-  - 🬀 Properties
-  - 🬀 API documentation

 ### Version 1.1
 - 🬀 Items database
-- 🬀 History database

-### Version 1.3
-- 🬀 Authentication Service
-    - 🬀 Define which external modules(e.g. http) are needed and what to use
-    - 🬀 Define an API interface for login
-    - 🬀 Implement HTTP server to provide the sample data of username and password
-    - 🬀 Implement single user authentication
-    - 🬀 Implement multiple user authentication
 - 🬀 Items Service
+- 🬀 Etend the Gateway Service to properly handle the requests for the Items service
+- 🬀 Web/Mobile interface for the following features
+  -  search item
+  -  get items list
+- 🬀 API documentation

-### Version 1.4
+### Version 1.2
+- 🬀 Cart database
 - 🬀 Cart Service
+- 🬀 Etend the Gateway Service to properly handle the requests for the Carts service
+- 🬀 Web/Mobile interface for the following features
+  - add to cart
+  - purchase
+- 🬀 API documentation

+### Version 1.3
+- 🬀 History database
 - 🬀 History Service

-### Version 1.5
-- 🬀 Gateway Service
+- 🬀 Etend the Gateway Service to properly handle the requests for the History service

-### Version 1.6
-- 🬀 User interaction with WEB/Mobile interface
+- 🬀 Web/Mobile interface for the 'get purchased items' feature
-  - 🬀 Login
-  - 🬀 Search item
-  - 🬀 Add to cart
-  - 🬀 Get items list
+- 🬀 API documentation

 ### Later
 - 🬀 Core user activity
 - 🬀 Purchasing an item

+## Overall improvements
+- 🬀 Integrate the Google init tests instead of asserts
+- 🬀 Integrate the Valgrind tool to make analyses of the code memory management, threading, performance, etc.
+- 🬀 Code coverage for the tests